grafana/mimir/docs/sources/operators-guide/configuring/configuring-high-availability-deduplication.md

 > **Note:** The preceding labels are external labels and have nothing to do with `remote_write` configuration.

 These two label names are configurable on a per-tenant basis within Grafana Mimir.
-For example, if the label name of one cluster is used by some workloads, set the label name of another cluster to be something else that uniquely identifies the second cluster.
+For example, if the label name of one cluster is used by some workloads, set the label name of another cluster to something else that uniquely identifies the second cluster.

 Set the replica label so that the value for each Prometheus cluster is unique in that cluster.